kubesphere/website/content/en/docs/application-store/built-in-apps/nginx-app.md

 ### Step 2: Access NGINX

-To access NGINX outside the cluster, you need to expose the app through NodePort first.
+To access NGINX outside the cluster, you need to expose the app through a NodePort first.

 1. Go to **Services** and click the service name of NGINX.